David Beard (Canadian football): Edmonton Eskimos / Elks

-Beard was selected in the second round of the 2015 CFL Draft by the Edmonton Eskimos with the 16th overall pick.
+Beard was selected in the second round of the 2015 CFL draft by the Edmonton Eskimos with the 16th overall pick.
 In his CIS career, Beard had only played 16 games as an offensive lineman, and he expected to return to the Golden Bears for a third year at the position.
 Despite his limited experience, he remained on the active roster after the preseason.
 Beard made his CFL debut in the season opener on June 27, 2015, against the Toronto Argonauts.
 He played in the first five games of his rookie season at left guard.

 In 2019, he was the unanimous selection for the Edmonton Eskimos' Most Outstanding Offensive Lineman.
 He re-signed with Edmonton on a contract extension through 2023 on December 26, 2020.
 He played in 94 games for Edmonton over seven seasons.

 Hamilton Tiger-Cats

-On September 2, 2022, Beard was traded to the Hamilton Tiger-Cats for Jesse Gibbon and an exchange of 2023 CFL Draft picks.
+On September 2, 2022, Beard was traded to the Hamilton Tiger-Cats for Jesse Gibbon and an exchange of 2023 CFL draft picks.

+Edmonton Elks (second stint)

+The Elks announced Beard had signed with them through free agency on February 12, 2025.